-Because we specialize in the health and wellness and alternative medicine and medical industries, we face unique challenges.
-Whether we’re posting to Instagram, Facebook, Pinterest, or Twitter, producing video, or writing product descriptions and blogs, our content must comply with strict FDA and financial institution regulations and provide an engaging and valuable experience for our clients’ target audiences.
+Because we specialize in the health and wellness industry, we know our clients in this niche face unique challenges.
+One of the biggest is producing FDA-compliant health and wellness content.
+Whether you post to Instagram, Facebook, and Pinterest or to your business blog, your content must comply with strict FDA and financial institution regulations.
+And it must provide an engaging and valuable experience for our clients’ target audiences.

-Whenever you’re talking about supplements, products, or services, you need a formal disclaimer.
-It also never hurts to preface any medical topic by telling your readership to consult a doctor before trying a supplement, herb, or homeopathic product—especially if they’re pregnant, nursing, or taking medication that new supplements could interfere with.
+Whenever you talk about supplements, products, or services, you need a formal disclaimer.
+It also never hurts to preface any medical topic by telling your readership to consult a doctor before trying your products.
+This is especially true if your customers are pregnant, nursing, or taking medication that new supplements can interfere with.

-Unless you’re an M.D., you can’t outrightly recommend a product.
-There are ways to get around this to promote products you love.
-Instead of saying, “We recommend so-and-so supplement” try saying “We use so-and-so supplement every day and love it!”
-Subtle word changes will keep you safe from breaking FDA compliance or getting into legal troubles.
+Unless you’re an M.D., you can’t outrightly recommend a homeopathic product.
+However, you can get around this with careful messaging.
+For instance, instead of saying, “We recommend so-and-so supplement,” say “We use so-and-so supplement every day and love it!”
+Subtle word changes can help keep you safe from breaking FDA compliance or finding your business in legal troubles.
+Here are some CBD brands that do this well on Instagram.
+Here are some more content marketing tips for cannabis and CBD.

 3) Avoid Medical Claims Like the Plague

-The words “treat,” “prevent,” “cure,” and “reduce” are absolute no-nos in alternative medicine marketing.
+The words “treat,” “prevent,” “cure,” and “reduce” are like George Carlin’s seven words you can never say on television—but for the health and wellness world.
+These words are absolute no-nos in alternative medicine marketing.
 That’s because legally speaking, drugs are the only things that can cure, prevent, and alleviate symptoms of a disease or condition like arthritis, the flu, or high cholesterol.
-Opt for words like help, promote, and support instead to avoid this major gaffe and when in doubt, use “can” and “may” before any statements too.
+Instead of using these legally precarious words, opt for language like help, promote, and support instead.
+We also recommend always saying “can” and “may” before any statements, too.

 4) Stick to Conditions Instead of Diseases

 While you may see a trend in selling certain products or services to customers who have cancer, Crohn’s Disease, or diabetes, you can’t connect your products to these diseases.
-Instead, stick to talking about conditions that aren’t disease related like stress, fatigue, or hot flashes for menopause and how your products can promote overall health.
+Instead, stick to talking about conditions that aren’t disease-related like stress, fatigue, or hot flashes.
+Then, discuss how your products can promote overall health.
+Here are some brands doing this well on Instagram.
+Here are some tips to source better images for your health and wellness social media channels too.

 5) Use Studies

 We said it before and we’ll say it again, you cannot make medical claims unless you have a medical doctor license!
 However, you can use studies (direct from the source) to showcase information in an unbiased manner.
-For instance, we often use studies from reputable universities and medical journals to communicate the medically proven benefits of medicinal mushrooms—without getting into legal issues.
+For instance, we often use studies from reputable universities and medical journals to communicate the medically proven benefits of medicinal mushrooms.
 Use studies that have been published within the last three years for relevance and accuracy.

 6) Use Hashtags and CTAs Wisely on Instagram